-The Students for the Exploration and Development of Space Chapter (SEDS) at NCSU (formerly Commercial Space Club) promotes the exploration and development of space and inspires students through our involvement in space-related projects.
+The Students for the Exploration and Development of Space (SEDS) Chapter at NCSU (formerly Commercial Space Club) promotes the exploration and development of space and inspires students through our involvement in space-related projects.
 The club performs high-altitude balloon launches, teaches students programming skills, connects students with industry professionals, and more.
 See parent organization.

 - Tau Beta Pi (ΤΒΠ)

 Tau Beta Pi is the only engineering honor society representing the entire engineering profession.
 It is the nation’s second-oldest honor society, founded at Lehigh University in 1885, to offer engineering students a chance to be in an honorary society like Phi Beta Kappa, which did not accept technical students.
-Our Alpha chapter of North Carolina was founded in October 10, 1925.
+Our Alpha chapter of North Carolina was founded on October 10, 1925.
 See parent organization.